 2. LinkedIn Sales Navigator

 LinkedIn is one of the largest professional networks online.
 This naturally makes it one of the best places to find and nurture prospects for your business, particularly for B2B sales.
-LinkedIn Sales Navigator is an offering of LinkedIn Sales Solutions that help you identify potential buyers, gain insights on them and make personalized outreach.
+LinkedIn Sales Navigator is an offering of LinkedIn Sales Solutions that helps you identify potential buyers, gain insights on them and make personalized outreach.
 The platform offers lead recommendations, CRM integration, real-time updates on lead and company changes, and more.

 AngelList is a platform made for startups and angel investors.
 Though the primary purpose of the platform was to help VCs and angel investors find startups and learn more about them, it can be of good use to sales professionals too.
 The platform has lists of startups and companies that you can sort and filter according to company size, type, maturity, and so on.
 It could give you some very valuable prospects for B2B sales.